October 4, 2017

 (b) Participating owners, partners, and shareholders who perform

 regulated services regulated under the Act on behalf of the licensed company shall comply with the continuing education requirements of this section applicable to the regulated service provided.
 Participating owners, partners, and shareholders who do not otherwise perform regulated services regulated under the Act shall complete a total of eight (8) hours of continuing education, seven (7) hours of which must be in subject matter that relates to the type of regulated service provided by the licensee, and one (1) hour of which must cover ethics.
 For purposes of this section, 'participating' refers to involvement in decisions governing the operation of the regulated business.
-Nonparticipating owners, owners not required to register under the Act, partners, shareholders, noncommissioned security officers, and administrative support personnel, and all individuals who are not required to obtain a registration, endorsement, commission or license under the Act are specifically exempted from the continuing education requirements.
+Nonparticipating owners, owners not required to register under the Act, partners, or shareholders , noncommissioned security officers, and administrative support personnel, and all individuals who are not required to obtain a registration, endorsement, commission or license under the Act are specifically exempted from the continuing education requirements.

 The proposed amendment to subsection (a) of §35.161 is intended to clarify that it is the registrant's responsibility to ensure compliance with the continuing education requirements prior to submission of the renewal application, and to address an inconsistency between the information required to be submitted at renewal and the information required to be provided to the student by the school in Rule 35.162.